Greece Moments Greece Moments

 Mykonos Windmühlen bester Ausblick Chora

-Would you like to learn more about Mykonos Little Venice and benefit from the knowledge of the locals?
-Then, join a guided tour of the city and visit the most important sights of Mykonos Chora.
+Would you like to learn more about Mykonos’ Little Venice and benefit from the locals’ knowledge?
+Then join a city tour and visit the most important sights of Mykonos Chora with a guide.
 Click on the links from GetYourGuide* to learn more about the tour and prices:

 ➲ To the sightseeing tour with windmills*

-The price level in Mykonos is generally very high and the Little Venice district is probably the most expensive.
-Almost all gastronomic establishments have driven up their prices extremely, and this cannot always be justified by the quality.
+Prices on Mykonos are generally very high, and the Little Venice district is probably the most expensive.
+Nearly all restaurants and cafés here have driven their prices sky-high, and this isn’t always justified by the quality.

 mykonos klein venedig restaurants tipps

-It is advisable to take a look at the menus and Google reviews beforehand to avoid unpleasant surprises.
-Here are our personal recommendations for good bars and restaurants in Little Venice and at the Mykonos windmills:
+It’s advisable to check the menus and Google reviews beforehand to avoid unpleasant surprises.
+Here are our personal recommendations for good bars and restaurants in Little Venice and near the Mykonos windmills:

 • Cantera Sunset Restaurant Mykonos